How to Paint a Deck

 How do you prepare a deck for paint?

 The deck needs to be clean and free of peeling paint before starting.
-We power washed our deck and sanded any spots that needed sanding.
-We also took the opportunity to make sure that all the screws were flush and all of the boards were in good shape.
+We power-washed our deck and sanded any spots that needed sanding.
+We also took the opportunity to make sure that all the screws were flush and that all of the boards were in good shape.

 What kind of paint do you use on a deck?